 LEARN ABOUT THE HAUDENOSAUNEE/IROQUOIS

-Visit The History Center in Tompkins County and explore our items on display on loan from the Cayuga Nation, and the collaborative creation story video at the entrance to our Timeline Tunnel exhibit.
-Pick up our informational handouts on the Two Row Renewal Campaign and the Women's Nomination murals, highlighting indigenous history in downtown Ithaca.
+Visit The History Center in Tompkins County and explore our items on display on loan from multiple nations in the Haudenosaunee Confederacy, and the collaborative creation story video at the entrance to our Timeline Tunnel exhibit.
+Explore our Haudenosaunee History playlist on YouTube for added video learning resources.

 Visit Ganondagan State Historic Site and Seneca Art & Culture Center in Victor NY.
 Ganondagan State Historic Site located in Victor, NY is a National Historic Landmark, the only New York State Historic Site dedicated to a Native American theme (1987), and the only Seneca town developed and interpreted in the United States.
 Spanning 569 acres, Ganondagan (ga·NON·da·gan) is the original site of a 17th century Seneca town, that existed there peacefully more than 350 years ago.
 The culture, art, agriculture, and government of the Seneca people influenced our modern understanding of equality, democratic government, women’s rights, ecology and natural foods.